-For five years, we rented the house to a succession of lovely families, with a view to selling it, but each time something went wrong.
+For nine years, we have rented the house to a succession of lovely families, with a view to selling it, but each time something went wrong.
 The man from Tasmania couldn't get a job in Victoria, and was forced to move back.
 The single mum with the strength few men can match and a bright smile lost funding she'd been promised.
 And so on.

 Let me explain.
 The house is not on freehold land, but part of the Moora Moora community, approx. 80 Km east of Melbourne.
 (The air pollution over the city gives us WONDERFUL sunsets.)

 This view is from Lakota House on the same mountain.
 Note the city in the distance.